 There are four types of "In Press" articles:

-Corrected proofs: articles that contain the authors' corrections.
-Final citation details, e.g., volume and/or issue number, publication year, and page numbers, still need to be added, and the text might change before final publication.
+Corrected proofs: Articles that contain the authors' corrections.
+Final citation details, e.g., volume and/or issue number, and publication year, still need to be added, and the text might change before final publication.

 Primary Published: A "Primary published" article is a manuscript that is accepted for publication, and comments from the author(s) or editor(s) are not applied completely.
 Any article in this step could be postponed or withdrawn, or retracted from further publication based on the editorial board's decision.
 "Primary Published" articles do not guarantee their final decision.